FummiTaksi/ranking-app/README.md

 ### PRODUCTION

-To run the production version, run following (you need the MONGOLAB_URL set correctly)
+To run the production version, run following with correct .env file

 ```